davidmfoley/isolate-react/README.md

 ### `currentValue()`

-returns the value from the last invocation of the hook
+Returns the value from the most recent invocation of the hook

 ### `cleanup()`